Join us in St. Louis, MO – October 19-20, 2018

 Allie Vining serves as the Women’s Ministry Coordinator and assists with the high school and college ministries on staff at Chesterfield Presbyterian Church.
 She graduated from Covenant Theological Seminary in 2015 with a Masters in Education Ministries.
 Allie loves to study and teach God’s Word as it applies to life’s biggest questions and deepest longings.
-She is married to Drew and they are expecting their first child in January 2018.
+Allie and Drew have an infant daughter, Louisa.

 We have a contract with the following hotel under ONE Conference: